ArchDoc/archdoc-ui/README.md

 npm i -g @archdoc/archdoc-ui
 ```

+Next, create an ArchDoc Spec file, following the documentation outlined in the [ArchDoc Documentation](https://github.com/ArchDoc/archdoc-ui/wiki/ArchDoc-Documentation).

-After the installation, you can run ArchDoc UI to visualize that file:
+After the installation, you can run ArchDoc UI to visualize your ArchDoc Spec file:

 ```bash
 archdoc myarchitecture.yaml